Seljuk Empire: Tughril and Chaghri

-Oghuz Turks (also known as Turkmens at the time), led by Seljuq's son, Musa and his two nephews, Tughril and Chaghri, were one of several groups of the Oghuz who made their way to Iran between about 1020 and 1040, first moving south to Transoxiana, and then to Khorasan, initially at the invitation of the local rulers, then under alliances and conflicts.
-However, prior to the arrival of the Seljuks to Khorasan, other Oghuz Turks were already present in the area: that is, the northern slopes of Kopet Dag mountains, which is principally the region stretching from the Caspian Sea to Merv; what is today – Turkmenistan.
-Contemporary sources mention places such as Dahistan, Farawa and Nasa, as well as Sarakhs, all in present-day Turkmenistan.
+The Oghuz Turks (also known as Turkmens at the time), were one of several groups of the Oghuz who made their way to Iran between about 1020 and 1040.

+They were led by Seljuk's son, Musa, and Musa's two nephews, Tughril and Chaghri.
+They first moved south to Transoxiana, and then to Khorasan, initially at the invitation of local rulers, then enmeshed in alliances and conflicts.
+Contemporary sources place them in Dahistan, Farawa, and Nasa, as well as Sarakhs, all in present-day Turkmenistan.

 Around 1034, Tughril and Chaghri were soundly defeated by the Oghuz Yabghu Ali Tegin and his allies, forcing them to escape from Transoxiana.
-Initially, Turkmens took refuge in Khwarazm, which served as one of their traditional pastures, but they were also encouraged by the local Ghaznavid governor, Harun, who hoped to utilise Seljuqs for his efforts to seize Khorasan from his sovereign.
+Initially, the Seljuks took refuge in Khwarazm, which served as one of their traditional pastures, but they were also encouraged by the local Ghaznavid governor, Harun, who hoped to utilise Seljuks for his efforts to seize Khorasan from his sovereign.
 When Harun was assassinated by Ghaznavid agents in 1035, they again had to flee, this time heading south across the Karakum Desert.
-First, Turkmens made their way to the important city of Merv, but perhaps due to its strong fortification, they then changed their route westwards to take refuge in Nasa.
-Finally, they arrived on the edges of Khorasan, the province considered a jewel in the Ghaznavid crown.
+First, they made their way to the important city of Merv, but perhaps due to its strong fortifications, they turned westwards to take refuge in Nasa.
+Finally, the Seljuks arrived on the edges of Khorasan, the province considered a jewel in the Ghaznavid crown.